Etiquetas:

 On the third day he took me to the river

-And the last thing I heard was a muttered word as he knelt above me a rock in his fist
+And the last thing I heard was a muttered word as he knelt above me with a in his fist

 As I her goodbye, said, 'All beauty must die'